MikeJoester/StreamMaster-VN/README.md

 You can use the .psd templates however you like to.
 But if you need to move the position from texts that are going to be edited by the executable, you gotta edit their position in the respective html file.
 The same with the default font.
 This applies for text sizes and character images sizes.

 CHANGELOG:<br>
+StreamMaster Tekken Edition Ver0.5<br>
+-Event name and Match Info has been reposition so it doesn't clash with Tekken 8's default timer.
+This version is a little bigger in file size due to more chars and newer fonts.

 StreamMaster Ver 0.5<br>
 -Compiled icon to executable file, though not in the window lmao